ni/nimble/packages/nimble-components/src/select/specs/filterable-select-hld.md

 }
 ```

-Then, in the handling of the `filter-input` event, clients will need to perform the desired filtering using the supplied filter text, in addition to setting the `is-loading` attribute to `true` while the options are being loaded into the DOM, and then again to `false` when that process is complete.
+Then, when handling the `filter-input` event, clients should perform the desired filtering using the provided filter text.
+Additionally, they should set the `is-loading` attribute to `true` while the options are being loaded into the DOM, and then set it back to `false` when the loading process is complete.

 _IMPORTANT_: When using the `custom` filter mode, clients are responsible for making sure the options that are placed in the DOM meet one of the following criteria: